![]() ![]() ![]() ![]() ![]() |

 |

-DP-6 PEDAL [ Momentary Switch For Hold Control / Patch Change ] DP-8 / DP-10 PEDAL [ Momentary Switch For Hold Control / Patch Change + On/Off Switch ] The DP-6 and DP-8 have been discontinued but the DP‑10 will function in the same manner as the DP‑6 and DP‑8.
-Just set the Function Select switch (located on the side of the DP‑8 / DP‑10) to the "Switch" position.
-The DP-10 is equipped with a rubber plate on the bottom surface of the pedal.
+DP-8 / DP-10 PEDAL [ Momentary Switch For Hold Control / Patch Change + On/Off Switch ] The DP-6 and DP-8 have been discontinued but the DP‑10 will function in the same manner as the DP‑6 and DP‑8.
+Just set the Function Select switch to the "Switch" position (located on the side of the DP‑8 / DP‑10).
+The DP‑10 is equipped with a rubber plate on the bottom surface of the pedal.
 The DP‑8 does not have a rubber plate.
 This plate improves the stability of the pedal in use, making it less likely to slip even when used on a hard floor.
+To use, rotate the plate 90 degrees.
 The DP‑10 has a long 2.2 meter pedal cable.
 The DP‑8's cable length is 1.3 meters.
-Other than the points described above, the DP‑10 is identical to the DP‑8 in size and function.
-Both pedals are equipped with a Function Select switch to adjust the pedal's functionality: Half-Damper Control: Set the select switch to the Continuous position to use the pedal to control the half‑damper capability of your keyboard Switch Control: Set the select switch to the Switch position to use the pedal as an on/off switch |
+Other than the points described above, the DP‑10 is identical to the DP‑8 in size and features.
+Both pedals are equipped with a Function Select Switch to adjust the pedal's functionality: Half‑Damper Control: Set the Select Switch to the Continuous Position to use the pedal to control half‑damper capability Switch Control: Set the select switch to the Switch position to use the pedal as an on/off switch |

 ![]() ![]() |

-FS-1 [ Patch Change - On/Off Switch] This is an ON/OFF switch and is made mostly of metal parts |
+This is an ON/OFF switch and is made mostly of metal parts |

 ![]() |